PlayStation: Linux for PlayStation 2

 In 2002, Sony released the first useful and fully functioning operating system for a video game console, after the Net Yaroze experiment for the original PlayStation.
 The kit, which included an internal hard disk drive and the necessary software tools, turned the PlayStation 2 into a full-fledged computer system running Linux.
 Users can utilize a network adapter to connect the PlayStation 2 to the internet, a monitor cable adaptor to connect the PlayStation 2 to computer monitors as well as a USB Keyboard and Mouse which can be used to control Linux on the PlayStation 2.

 Linux for PlayStation 3

-The PlayStation 3 (excluding PlayStation 3 Slim) also supports running Linux OS on firmware versions prior to 3.21 without the need for buying additional hardware purchase.
+The PlayStation 3 (excluding PlayStation 3 Slim) also supports running Linux OS on firmware versions before 3.21 without the need to buy additional hardware.
 Yellow Dog Linux provides an official distribution that can be downloaded, and other distributions such as Fedora, Gentoo and Ubuntu have been successfully installed and operated on the console.
 The use of Linux on the PlayStation 3 allowed users to access 6 of the 7 Synergistic Processing Elements; Sony implemented a hypervisor restricting access to the RSX.
 The feature to install a second operating system on a PlayStation 3 was removed in a firmware update released in 2010.

-Media

 Magazines

-The PlayStation brand has a wide series of magazines, from across different continents, covering PlayStation related articles and stories.
-Many of these magazines work closely with Sony and thus often come with demo discs for PlayStation games.
-Currently there are three magazines still in circulation namely PlayStation: The Official Magazine, PlayStation Official Magazine, Official PlayStation Magazine (Australia).
-However, over the years, many PlayStation magazines have spawned while a few have also become defunct, these include the Official U.S. PlayStation Magazine, Official UK PlayStation Magazine, Official UK PlayStation 2 Magazine.